kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 // PodGroupSpec defines the desired state of a PodGroup. type PodGroupSpec struct {
    // WorkloadRef references the Workload that defines the policy.
-   // This allows the scheduler to locate the static policy.
+   // This allows the scheduler to locate the scheduling policy.
    // +required
    WorkloadRef *corev1.ObjectReference